-Claude Allary - Claude Allary resides in Paris working as an independent consultant in life sciences.
+Claude Allary - Mr. Allary resides in Paris working as an independent consultant in life sciences.
 He was most recently a managing partner of Bionest, a pharmaceutical consulting firm with offices in Paris and New York that he co-founded in 2003.
 Prior to Bionest, Mr. Allary accumulated over 20 years of experience within the pharmaceutical industry, successively with Rhône-Poulenc (now Sanofi), Parke-Davis (now Pfizer) and Glaxo.
 He also spent 7 years with Arthur D. Little in London, Brussels and Paris, followed by 4 years with ISO Health Care Group.

 Andrew Bishop - Mr. Bishop is a Partner and Co-Founder of Bingley Capital Inc., and brings over 20 years of experience in advising biotech and health care companies.
 He has worked on over 100 financing and M&A transactions over his career.
 Prior to establishing Bingley Capital in 2009, he held senior roles in investment banking, including Head of Health Care Investment Banking at HSBC Securities (Canada) Inc., where he covered biotech, pharma, and specialty pharma companies.
-He started his career in investment banking focused on companies in Quebec.
-For the past 9 years, Mr. Bishop has also served as a Director and Chair of Willow Breast & Hereditary Cancer Support, a not-for-profit organization focused on breast and hereditary cancer.
 Mr. Bishop received an International M.B.A. (with Distinction) from the Schulich School of Business at York University, and a Bachelor of Arts in Political Science and Economics from McGill University.
 He also received his Chartered Financial Analyst designation.